 world.'
 'Oh, a simple consulting detective, Frederick.'
 'Yes, but smarter than all the other detectives combined.

-is an ingenious and imaginative comedy, matching the master burglar once again with the master detective.
-Holmes
+however, this is an ingenious and imaginative comedy, matching the master burglar once again with the master detective.

-actually does arrest Lupin and recover the Sultan Diamond, but of course Lupin escapes.
-It would be nice to see
+Holmes actually does arrest Lupin and recover the Sultan Diamond, but of course Lupin escapes.
+It would be nice

 staged, though the fact that it requires a cast of over thirty might make that difficult.
 As a bonus, the translator